sguillot/CompARE/README.md

     pip install -r .\requirementsDjango.txt

-If this does not work, try installing individually the packages listed in `requirementsDjango.txt`
+If this does not work, try installing individually the packages listed in `requirementsDjango.txt`.

 [//]: # (### Change the settings)